mvskiren/NFT_Ticketing-App/README.md

 # NFTix Demo UI

-This repository contains the UI used for my Egghead course on building a NFT ticketing system 🥚 🤓
+This repository contains the React Dapp UI for building a NFT ticketing system 🤓

-If you're watching the videos, use the `main` branch to follow along.
-To see the final results, checkout the `final` branch.
+If want to contribute or test , use the `Development` branch.
+To see the final results, checkout the `main` branch.

 ## Get started